Subjects taught by student teachers

 (1) Prospective applicants need to familiarise themselves with the research expertise of School of Education staff.
 A list of academic staff in the School of Education is available here.

-(5) On acceptance, the Head of School will nominate a supervisor or supervisors, following which the student will be invited to submit an application through the university's online application system UCC Apply
+(4) On acceptance, the student will be invited to submit an application through the university's online application system UCC Apply